 After cautiously deciding which form you are required to file, you can visit the official Income Tax website and download the necessary forms.

-If you fail to file your income tax returns before due dates, you can file a belated return Belated return filings attract a penalty of upto Rs.
+If you fail to file your income tax returns before the due dates, you can file a belated return Belated return filings attract a penalty of upto Rs.
 5000 under section 234F.
 But, for an income upto Rs.
 5,00,000, the penalty levied is Rs.
 1000.
-Also, if gross total income is Rs.
-2,50,000 or less, no penalty shall be imposed.
-Certain losses like short term capital loss, losses from business, long term capital loss, etc. cannot be carried forward if Income Tax Returns are not filed before due date as specified u/s 139(1).
+Also, if gross total income is below the exemption limit no penalty shall be imposed.
+Certain losses like short-term capital loss, losses from business, long-term capital loss, etc., cannot be carried forward if Income Tax Returns are not filed before the due date as specified u/s 139(1).